-- Creation of a personalized coaching/mentoring program that offers both academic and personal assistance, so that students have the greatest chance of completing a successful college education.
+- a personalized coaching/mentoring program that offers both academic and personal assistance so that students have the greatest chance of completing a successful college education;

-- One-on-one sessions with an Academic Support Specialist to help students develop time management, organizational, study, and testing skills.
+- one-on-one sessions with academic support specialists that help students develop time management, organizational, study, and testing skills;

-- Content tutoring in many subject areas and evaluate progress through tracking of grades, assignments, and reports.
+- content tutoring in many subject areas and evaluation of progress through tracking of grades, assignments, and reports;

-- Arrangement for accommodations required by the students' individual in-class and testing needs.
+- arrangement for accommodations required by students' individual in-class and testing needs;

-- Guaranteed two hours of one-on-one assistance per week with an Academic Support Specialist, and may request more sessions if needed.
+- guaranteed two hours of one-on-one assistance per week with an academic support specialist, and more sessions if needed upon request;

-- High rates of graduation throughout the years.
+- high graduation rates throughout the years; and

-2. The student will send in an IEP, 504 plan, or other documentation of a learning disability to the admissions office at the time of application.
-The Admissions Office phone number is 732-987-2700 and is located in the Lake House.
+- The student will send in an IEP, 504 Plan, or other documentation of a learning disability to the Office of Undergraduate Admissions at the time of application.
+The Office of Undergraduate Admissions is located in Lake House and can be reached by phone at 732.987.2700.

-3. Once a student is accepted into Georgian Court University, a request for an interview will be mailed to the student.
+- Once a student is accepted to Georgian Court University, a request for an interview will be mailed to the student.

 **Please note: Although admission decisions are not based on enrollment in The Learning Center, if students are not otherwise qualified for admission, they may be considered for admission contingent on their enrollment in the intensive TLC program.